“Sarah is an exceptional barrister, who is hard-working, enthusiastic and passionate.”

 Sarah has an expansive practice in complex, high value commercial litigation and high profile regulatory/ public law matters.
-Sarah has particular expertise and experience in civil fraud (including cryptocurrency matters), as well as related proceedings concerning pre-emptive remedies (such as asset freezing orders) and contempt of court.
-Sarah is also recognised in the directories as a “Rising Star” in the field of Professional Disciplinary and Regulatory Law, which reflects her work across the professional discipline, banking/ financial services and aviation sectors.
+Sarah has particular expertise and experience in civil fraud, including cryptocurrency matters, for which she is ranked in Chambers & Partners (Band 2), as well as related proceedings concerning pre-emptive remedies (such as asset freezing orders) and contempt of court.
+Sarah is also ranked in the directories in the field of Professional Disciplinary and Regulatory Law (Band 4), which reflects her work across the professional discipline, banking/ financial services and aviation sectors.

 Sarah undertakes both advisory and litigation work.
 As sole counsel, she has appeared in numerous different courts and tribunals, including unled in the High Court (Chancery Division and Commercial Court) and the Court of Appeal.
 Sarah has also appeared in the Supreme Court as part of a wider counsel team and has acted in various major international arbitrations.